w-h-a/ls180/relational-models.md

 card(funds, business-unit) = MANY;
 ```

-So, pulling all of this together, our relational schema is identical to the abstract object that contains a set of classes **I**, a database schema (or set of relation schemas), and `card`.
+So, pulling all of this together, our relational schema is identical to the abstract object that contains a set of classes **I**, a database schema (or set of relation schemas), and a `card`.

 To put this into practice, let's walkthrough implementing a relational schema for the tech corporation in psql.
 Fire up psql and write: